Mkhuseli Jack: Involvement in the anti-apartheid struggle

 The non-violent acts of civil disobedience that had been led by Nelson Mandela in the early stages of the Anti-Apartheid movement had caught the attention of the world.
 Although they were received positively, they had not done enough to bring down the Apartheid regime.
 The armed branch of the ANC, Umkhonto we Sizwe (Spear of the Nation), as well as other organisations that had opposed the regime with violence during the later stages of the Anti-Apartheid movement, had failed.
 The use of violence had given the government more incentive to suppress protesters all around South Africa.

 Nationwide opposition to Apartheid had spread across the country and gained momentum after the 1976 Soweto Uprising.
 In 1985, waves of unrest swept across the black townships in South Africa.
 Security forces tried to contain the unrest using a containment policy that often provoked and incited violent confrontations.
 Mkhuseli Jack understood that violence wouldn't work against a regime that was strongly armed and stressed the importance of cohesion and co-ordination amongst those opposing the Apartheid Regime.
 He began forming street committees where members would meet at random points on roadsides so as to seem informal and not arouse suspicion.
 He also recruited neighbourhood leaders to settle disputes and represent their interests.

 Jack stuck to non-violence and coordinated strikes, boycotts and marches.
 Due to his involvement, Jack often found himself in prison.
 His imprisonment coupled with hunger strikes endeared him to the black community and as a result, Jack's importance grew.

-At the end of Apartheid Jack took part in dismantling the regime during the negotiations from 1990–1993.
+At the end of Apartheid Jack took part in dismantling the regime during the negotiations from 1990 to 1993.